pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 ### Bitbucket-backed

-To add a Bitbucket-backed organization to Pulumi, an administrator of the Atlassian Bitbucket team must first grant the Pulumi Oauth app [read access](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Scopes) to their Bitbucket account and team membership information.
+To add a Bitbucket-backed organization to Pulumi, an administrator of the Atlassian Bitbucket workspace must first grant the Pulumi Oauth app [read access](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html#OAuthonBitbucketCloud-Scopes) to their Bitbucket account and workspace membership information.

-Once the Pulumi organization has been created, the admin can see a list of BitBucket team members that they can add or invite to the Pulumi organization.
+Once the Pulumi organization has been created, the admin can see a list of Bitbucket workspace members that they can add or invite to the Pulumi organization.
 See [Switching Organizations](#switching-organizations)